bmraubo/string_calc/README.md

 Negative value tests have been left as is.

 The test have been renamed, per the feedback - all tests are consistently named with written out numbers (i.e. four, not 4).
 Howdy tests have been renamed to describe what they test, as opposed to a name that might be confusing to others.

+### Refactoring complexity

+I have tried to reduce the complexity of the function by introducing the nested `custom_delimiter` function to contain all the code that is triggered should an input string start with '//'.

+The next step is to deal with the repeating code dealing with negative numbers.